 - It’s illegal to fire someone for filing workers’ comp, and employers may have to pay out compensation in a wrongful termination case.

 - You can still receive workers’ compensation benefits after your employer fires you.

-To protect your rights, our Oakland workers’ compensation attorneys at Pacific Workers' Compensation Law Center go above and beyond when you need us most.
+To protect your rights, our Oakland workers’ compensation attorneys at Pacific Workers', The Lawyers for Injured Workers go above and beyond when you need us most.
 We pursue the benefits you need and deserve, helping you file an accurate and effective claim to safeguard your ability to recover.